philsquared/a-tdd/snakes_and_ladders/README.md

 # snakes_and_ladders
-Starting point for workshop on TDD using Catch2
+Starting point for workshop on TDD using Google Test